LibreSolar/libresolar.github.io/docs/hardware/README.md

-# Devices for DC energy systems
+# Open Hardware for Renewable Energy

 The vision behind Libre Solar is to develop open-source hardware components for a smart and renewable energy system.